shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab04_Route_Cases.md

     ![](../images/Basic-routing-10.png)

-**Result:** You have successfully Configure basic routing rule set and created the route cases.
+**Result:** You have successfully Configured the basic routing rule set and created the route cases.